 This is where the possibilities that were seemingly unrealistic and "out of our league" become real, tangible possibilities in our lives.
 We ask the question, and we let the divine / the great mystery / God / the universe answer us in ways small and profound.

-4) Have mercy.
-Have mercy for yourself as a tender-hearted human who is finding her or his way in the world.
+4) Practice mercy.
+Try on mercy for yourself as a tender-hearted human who is finding her or his way in the world.
 Have compassion for all the ways that, in your humanness, you haven't got it all figured out, just like the rest of all of us other humans.
 Have forgiveness for your human cluelessness, for the one who is just doing her best to get by, to get her needs met, to survive in the best ways she knows how.
 Have mercy.
 You are so (so) not alone.
 We are all trying to figure out this life thing together.

-In the end, what benefits the world isn't just one more person appearing to have their shit together, but one more person who is willing to embody compassion, to invite it into her own life, and from there, to extend it to others.
+In the end, what benefits the world isn't just one more person appearing to have their s*it together, but one more person who is willing to embody compassion, to invite it into her own life, and from there, to extend it to others.

 Put it all together.